Understanding Power Steering Fluid

 Automatic transmission fluid (ATF) is the same fluid used inside the automatic transmission.
 ATF can also be used in some power steering systems.
 Some ATF types include Dexron and Mercon.

-Synthetic power steering fluid is a non-oil-based fluid that’s created in a lab.
-Synthetic power steering fluid is usually specifically engineered for the particular car or system for which it’s being used.
+Synthetic power steering fluid is a non-oil-based fluid created in a lab.
+It’s usually specifically engineered for the particular car or system for which it’s being used.
 Most newer vehicles use synthetic power steering fluid.

 There are also non-synthetic, mineral-based oil power steering fluids that may be used in applications that accept ATF fluids.

-A lot of people ask, “Is power steering fluid the same as transmission fluid?”
-While ATF and power steering fluid are both hydraulic fluids, ATF features different modifiers and detergents that are specifically designed to remove dirt and grease from the transmission system.
+A lot of people wonder, “Is power steering fluid the same as transmission fluid?”
+While ATF and power steering fluid are both hydraulic fluids, ATF features different modifiers and detergents specifically designed to remove dirt and grease from the transmission system.

 What Are Power Steering Fluid Specification Standards?